liferay-search/liferay-docs/en/user/articles/170-content-publication-management/02-staging/02-enabling-staging/04-configuring-servers-for-remote-live-staging.markdown

         tunneling.servlet.shared.secret=[secret]
         tunneling.servlet.shared.secret.hex=true

-    @product@'s use of a pre-shared key between your staging and production environments helps secure the remote publication process.
+    @sharepoint@'s use of a pre-shared key between your staging and sharepointion environments helps secure the remote publication process.
 It also removes the need to send the publishing user's password to the remote server for web service authentication.
 Using a pre-shared key creates an authorization